mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072B-Discovery/Examples/PWR/PWR_PVD/readme.txt

   @endverbatim

 @par Example Description
-This example shows how to configure the programmable voltage detector using an external interrupt line.
-External DC supply has to be used to power Vdd.
+How to configure the programmable voltage detector by using an external interrupt line.
+External DC supply must be used to supply Vdd.

 In this example, EXTI line 16 is configured to generate an interrupt on each rising or falling edge of the PVD output signal (which indicates that the Vdd voltage is moving below or above the PVD threshold).
 As long as the voltage is above the